Animal Services in St. Clair County

 Dog Confinement Requirements in St. Clair County

-Our Recommendation for those in the unincorporated area or in a municipality with unclear statutory authority is to proceed as if the statute or an ordinance is applicable, by keeping their own dogs confined or in their charge and by reporting owners who allow their dog to run loose, for the safety of people and animals alike.
+Our recommendation for those in the unincorporated area or in a municipality with unclear statutory authority is to proceed as if the statute or an ordinance is applicable, by keeping their own dogs confined or in their charge and by reporting owners who allow their dog to run loose, for the safety of people and animals alike.

 - Dog confinement is required by ordinance in Argo (2019-03-25), Margaret (05-719), Moody (§ 6-1, § 6-11), and Pell City (§ 4-30).